Toba Station

 Toba Station (鳥羽駅, Toba-eki) is a junction passenger railway station located in the city of Toba, Mie Prefecture.
 Japan.
 It is jointly operated by Central Japan Railway Company (JR Central) and the private railway operator Kintetsu Railway.

-Lines

 Toba Station is served by the JR Sangū Line and is 29.1 rail kilometers from the terminus at the Taki Station.
 It is also served by the Kintetsu Toba Line and Shima Line, and is located 41.5 rail kilometers from the terminus of that line at Ise-Nakagawa Station.

 Station layout

 The station consists of two bay platforms for JR Central, only one of which is in use, and two island platforms for use by the Kintetsu Lines.
 Then JR portion of the station is staffed.